webosbrew/pages/content/pages/rooting/index.md

 - [RootMy.TV](https://rootmy.tv/) - For webOS 3 and up, but very likely patched
 - [crashd](https://gist.github.com/throwaway96/e811b0f7cc2a705a5a476a8dfa45e09f) - For webOS 4 and up, partially patched
-- [GetMeIn](https://xdaforums.com/t/getmein-one-time-rooting-jailbreaking-tool-for-webos-lg-tvs.3887904/) - For webOS 3.4 and below on certain models
 - [Hardware Modification](https://gist.github.com/throwaway96/827ff726981cc2cbc46a22a2ad7337a1) - Requires opening up the TV